PaloAltoNetworks/google-cloud-cortex-chronicle/README.md

 2. Set up Cortex XDR Event Forwarding

-Setup the Cortex XDR event forwarding and download the service account key.
+Setup the Cortex XDR event forwarding (an [Add-on Feature](https://docs-cortex.paloaltonetworks.com/r/Cortex-XDR/Cortex-XDR-Pro-Administrator-Guide/Manage-Event-Forwarding) of Cortex XDR) and download the service account key.
 It will save as event_forwarding_credentials.json(name could be different in your case).
-For the complete guide to event forwarding please refer to this link.
+For the complete guide to event forwarding please refer to [this link](https://docs-cortex.paloaltonetworks.com/r/Cortex-XDR/Cortex-XDR-Pro-Administrator-Guide/Parsing-Rules-Raw-Dataset).
 The following screenshot shows the customer performing this action.
 At the end of this step the customer must have

 - Storage Path (GCS Bucket URL)